 # Optional: organize related AI assets

-mkdir -p .ai/rules # Additional context rules
+mkdir -p .ai/rules # *.mdc rules to follow for specific workflow (picked automatically)

-mkdir -p .ai/docs # AI-relevant documentation
+mkdir -p .ai/docs # project documentation that helps the AI understand features

 # Claude specific setup